eaglesky/CodingPractices/AlgorithmsReview.md

   * Make sure the contents in all the data structures are valid/consistent after each possible intermediate states(or each method call).
 Do consider the edge cases like some of the sub-data structures are empty.
   * Refactor if asked -- try reducing time/space usage.
 * How to test the code?
 See Problem Circular queue.
-  - Usually need to consider the use case of interleaving multiple method calls together, and see after each call, the result of the call and also the contents of fields are correct.
+  - Usually if there are not many methods in the class, consider the use case of interleaving multiple method calls together, and see after each call, the result of the call and also the contents of fields are correct.
+  - If there are many methods in the class, we can also think about the use cases of each method one by one.
+For each method, consider calling it when the object is in different states -- like some sub-structures are empty, partially occupied or fully occupied.
+Do cover all the possible edge cases for each method.
+  - Usually check the methods that change the inner states of the object first, and then the read-only ones later.
+But if the first type of methods call the latter, then the latter should be checked together with the former ones.
 * Be careful with null element, especially when using the element as a flag!
 * Some problems can be speeded up by using pre-processing, which typically is done in the constructor.
 The get() method could be called once or multiple times.
 And balancing the time of pre-processing and get() is often a trade-off, depending on how many times get() will be called.
 If pre-processing time takes too long and the get() is not called too many times, consider using a more balanced algorithm, and cache the result to speed up.
 This caching and lazy computing trick is useful to improve the retrival operation when it is costly.
 Example: [Leetcode]Shortest Word Distance II(See previous)